 Coronavirus outbreak has been making headlines all over the world lately.
 Here in Melbourne, at the time of writing, WHO has declared it’s a pandemic, with multiple schools already closed, a number of public gatherings suspended, no wonder everyone is worried about coming into contact with the virus.

-We practice universal precaution, that means all instruments are sterilized and surfaces are disinfected or covered with disposable wraps.
-Clinical staff wear masks and gloves, and wash hands after each patient.
+We practice universal precaution, which means all instruments are sterilized and surfaces are disinfected or covered with disposable wraps.
+Clinical staff wear masks and gloves and wash hands after each patient.
 At Caulfield South dental surgery, our door handles, pens which patients use to sign, front desk area and EFTPOS machines are regularly wiped down with alcohol.

 For other patients, there is no need to avoid the dentist during this time or delay your treatment.